Prodaturu/pipex/README.md

 Since for something to be read, it must be written first, so cmd1 will be executed by the child, and cmd2 by the parent.

 ## FDs
-pipex is run like this ./pipex infile cmd1 cmd2 outfile
+Pipex is run like this ./pipex infile cmd1 cmd2 outfile
-FDs 0, 1 and 2 are by default assigned to stdin, stdout and stderr
+FDs 0, 1, and 2 are by default assigned to stdin, stdout, and stderr
 `infile`, `outfile`, the pipe, the `stdin` and `stdout` are all FDs
-On linux, you can check your fds currently open with the command ls -la /proc/$$/fd
+On Linux, you can check your fds currently open with the command ls -la /proc/$$/fd

 Our fd table right now looks like this:
 ````